taufik-nurrohman/minify/README.md

 Notes
 -----

-This project focuses only on white-space removal.
-Other optimizations were treated as a bonus.
+This library focuses only on white-space removal.
+Other optimizations are considered as a bonus.
 It can’t read your code and only does generic tokenization, like grouping comments and strings into a single token.
 It won’t fix your code, like adding an optional semi-colon at the end of a line because it was followed by a line-break, so the semi-colon was optional in that situation.
 But then your JavaScript code will probably break after the minification, because the